neelmitra/avsmqtt/instructions/lab1.md

 ## B. Create AVS Product

 After you've created an Amazon developer account, you'll need to create a product and security profile.
-This will enable your software client to connect to AVS.
+This will enable your hardware kit (NxP) to connect to Alexa Voice Service.

 Log in to [AVS console](https://developer.amazon.com/alexa/console/avs/home).